cowang/EMU-COSC146/README.md

-# EMU-COSC146

-This repository supports the EMU COSC 146 23330 project.
+# EMU COSC 146 Applied Programming and Scripting
+## In Python

+Here are some web pages that you may need to refer to: